By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-I had the chance to fire a few questions at Emilia Bertolini, a passionate soprano who is busily participating in numerous young artist programs, such as Opera Scholars Australia and Young Songmakers Australia.
+I had the chance to fire a few questions at Emilia Bertolini, a passionate soprano who is currently participating in numerous young artist programs, such as Opera Scholars Australia and Young Songmakers Australia.
+You can keep up to date with Emilia’s singing adventures on her Facebook page here, her Instagram here, and her official website here

 On Tuesday 4th of February 2020, Emilia will perform a program of 17th and 18th Century music as part of her chamber group Ensemble Ancien.
 This concert will be presented as part of the Local Heroes series at the Melbourne Recital Centre.
 Find out more here